 Son Jonathan Gaumer (1827- ? ) was born in April 1827 in Southampton, Somerset County, PA.
 He was but a boy of five when his father died.

-This couple has not yet been located in the 1850 federal census.
-More will be added here when learned.
+This couple has not yet been located in federal census records.

 ~ Daughter Sarah (Gaumer) Wright ~